nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “Session hijacking is an attack where the adversary steals or takes over an active user session, usually by exploiting XSS, sniffing cookies, or abusing session fixation.
 I defend against this using **HTTPS, secure cookies, session regeneration, timeout policies**, and **anomaly detection systems**.”

----

-✅ Coming Next:
-**Q39.
-What Is a Botnet?** — especially relevant when discussing DDoS and large-scale automation attacks.
-Shall I continue?

-Great, Nitin!
-Let’s break down another powerful concept tied to large-scale cybercrime and attacks:

----

 ### ❓ **Q39.
 What Is a Botnet?**